lhr-solar/BPS/Docs/source/Hardware/Boards.rst

 **Location of the Board:** With the BPS in the battery box

 List of I/O and Connections:
-    [List of all the inputs and outputs from this board and where it is connected to.
-    List all power signals first]

     * Power +12 V
         * Input from BPS Leader Board